kizito9898/IT-Documentation/README.md

 ---
 ## About Me

-I’m an aspiring IT Support Specialist who has built a strong foundation through personal lab projects, real-world scenarios, and consistent documentation practice.
-I believe in learning by doing, and everything in this repository is a reflection of that mindset.
+I’m an aspiring IT Support Specialist with a solid foundation built through hands-on lab projects, real-world troubleshooting, and consistent documentation.
+I combine technical know-how with strong customer service skills, communicating clearly, staying calm under pressure, and making sure every user feels heard and supported.
+My goal is to deliver solutions that work and experiences that leave a positive impression.

 I currently hold certifications in: